qaTestAutomation/CucumberExtentReporter/Readme.md

 ```

 ### Adding screenshot / screen cast
-The screenshot or screen cast can be added from any of the step as follows:
+The screenshot or screen cast can be added from any of the step as follows.
+Please note that the plugin will not take the screenshot, instead it helps you to attach the screenshot file which should be already available in the mentioned path.
+If you are looking for on how to take the screenshot using Selenium, please refer [this](http://www.seleniumeasy.com/selenium-tutorials/take-screenshot-with-selenium-webdriver):

 ```java
 Reporter.addScreenCaptureFromPath("absolute screenshot path");